kimoppalfens/kimoppalfens.github.io/_posts/2017-06-10-The holy grail of ConfigMgr diver management, or whatever you want to call it copy.md

 The script ends by setting the OSDDownloadDownloadPackages variable used in the Download package content step.
 (WistjeDatje: This tasksequence variable takes a comma seperated list of packages to download)

-We are now ready to run the download package content step and dynamically download the relevant driver package.
+We are now ready to run the download package content step and dynamically download the relevant package.

-Once the driver package is downloaded we can Disk apply it to our deployed OS image using the following command:
+Once the package is downloaded we can DISM apply it to our deployed OS image using the following command:

 ```posh
 DISM.exe /Image:%OSDTargetSystemDrive%\ /Add-Driver /Driver:%_SMSTSMDataPath%\Drivers /Recurse /logpath:%_SMSTSLogPath%\dism.log